EwelinaKopacz/Furgonetka-LandingPage/README.md

 ## About the project
 In this project I have created landing page based on project from Figma.
 I had project for desktop version.
 Mobile version was designed by me :)
-In this proejct important was to used:
+The important things was to used:
 * BEM methodology
 * LESS preprocessor